grahamedwards/IsoMix.jl/README.md

 ## Type structure in `IsoMix.jl`

-Isotopic mixing models entail a number of different parameters. `IsoMix.jl` relies Julia's custom type system to
+Isotopic mixing models entail a number of different parameters. `IsoMix.jl` relies Julia's custom type system to provide a coherent structure for these parameters.

 To accommodate the flexible dimensionality of the package, specific instances of a given type typically have a trailing number indicates the number of dimensions (e.g. `Data` and `Data2`).